VO Reading Speed; How to Read Scripts Insanely Fast … While Still Sounding Natural. Part 2 of 2

 - Speak tongue twisters, quickly increasingly your speed.
 (You’ll want to have done this in your regular practice, because the point is to limber your speech apparatus, not learn the tongue-twister.
 Then try reading as if it were a tongue-twister, too.

-- Do f****l stretches like yawns and exaggerated expressions.
+- Do stretches with your face, like yawns and exaggerated expressions.
 (Yoga practitioners will have a repertoire to choose from.)

 Extreme time compression or expansion can add digital anomalies.
 Some clients will be more particular (or perhaps just more discerning) than others.
 In any case, to assure the best possible output, talent should deliver the best possible “input” to work with.